jb082005/pickembot/README.md

 https://www.buymeacoffee.com/jb082005

 **GAMES**
+Pick'em currently offers free contests for MLB, NFL, NBA, WNBA and NHL!

+**PREMIUM**
-Pick'em currently offers contests for MLB, NFL, NBA, NHL, NCAAB, NCAAF and PGA!
-More sports are added based on interest so join the support server and vote on what you want the next sport to be!
+Upgrade your server to access additional sports!
+MMA, NCAAM, NCAAW, NCAAF and PGA are currently on the premium tier, but more sports will be added based on interest.
+Join the support server and let me know what you want the next sport to be!

 **COMMANDS**
 The bot uses slash commands to interact with users.